Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 All blank spaces, which appear at the top of the front page of each nomination petition, must be completed before signatures are obtained.
 Do not obtain signatures before the first legal day to circulate and file nomination petitions.
 Type or print the name of the candidate on the FRONT and BACK of the petition EXACTLY as the candidate wants it to appear on the ballot.
 Candidates who wish to use names other than a derivative of their legal name must execute a Name Change Request Form that is available at County Election office.

+Caseworkers are employed by the County.
+They may be responsible for multiple cases at one time and are frequently unable to conduct a comprehensive investigation of each.
+The CASA volunteer is assigned to only one child or sibling group at a time.
 The CASA volunteer does not replace a caseworker on a case; he or she is an independent appointee of the court.
-The CASA volunteer can examine a child's case thoroughly, has knowledge of community resources, and can make recommendations to the court, independent of state agency restrictions.
+The CASA volunteer can examine a child’s case thoroughly, has knowledge of community resources, and can make recommendations to the Court, independent of state agency restrictions.

 School staff reporting chronic truancy of a youngster will most likely have told the parents they are planning to make the report.
 We never disclose or confirm confidential referral sources.

 You may pay your costs & fines at the Cumberland County Courthouse Costs & Fines Dept. on the 2nd floor, Mon.-Fri., between the hours of 8:00 am and 4:30 pm, mail your payment, or you may pay online with a credit card at the link below.
 However, online payments are limited to a maximum of $1,000 and are subject to a flat $2.75 convenience fee per payment.
 Any number of such payments are permitted.
 The following credit cards are accepted: Visa, Master Card, American Express or Discover Cards.